 See §§13 and 14 for general admission requirements to the University.
-Specific admission information on the BScN Collaborative Program and LPN Stream, the BScN Bilingual Program, the BScN After Degree Program, the BScN-Post RN Program and the Registered Psychiatric Nurse (RPN) to BScN Program, and the BScN - Bilingual Program are set out in §15.10.
+Specific admission information on the BScN Collaborative Program and LPN Stream, the BScN Bilingual Program, the BScN After Degree Program, the BScN-Post RN Program and the Registered Psychiatric Nurse (RPN) to BScN Program are set out in §15.11.

-123.2 Academic Standing and Graduation
+133.2 Academic Standing and Graduation